Mmarcos01/reading-notes/class-05.md

     - Serif - extra details on the end of strokes
     - Sans Serif - straight ends, cleaner design
     - Monospace - each letter has the same width
-    - Cursive - have joining strokes or handwrighting style
+    - Cursive - have joining strokes or handwriting style
     - Fantasy - usually decorative, often used for titles

 ## Ch.
 12 Text Review: